Forward Solver¶

 Besides the computational domain \(\Omega\), we need a tensor field \(\mathbf{M}\) characterizing the transport properties within that domain.
 In this example, we utilize an isotropic field of the form \(\mathbf{M}^{-1}(\mathbf{x}) = \frac{1}{f(\mathbf{x})} \mathbf{I}\), where \(\mathbf{I}\) is the two-dimensional identity matrix and \(f(\mathbf{x})\) is given as

-operations.
+We generate that field with through a couple of simple numpy operations.
 The coordinate \(\mathbf{x}_i\) for each mesh simples \(i\) is set as the center of the respective simplex.

 simplex_centers = np.mean(vertices[simplices], axis=1)